 - Temple OWLympiad and Math Madness competitions

-Geometric constructions the students an opportunity to see geometric relationships come to life in accurate diagrams.
+Geometric constructions give the students an opportunity to see geometric relationships come to life in accurate diagrams.
 In this exercise, students explore the location and relationship of the points that define the Euler Line of a triangle.